mikro-orm/mikro-orm/docs/docs/upgrading-v3-to-v4.md

 TODO QB getter, knex getter, aggregate...

+## Different default `pivotTable`

+Implementation of `UnderscoreNamingStrategy` and `EntityCaseNamingStrategy` `joinTableName()` method has changed.
+You can use `pivotTable` on the owning side of M:N relation to specify the table name manually.

+Previously the table name did not respect property name, if one defined multiple M:N relations between same entities, there were conflicts and one would have to specify `pivotTable` name manually at least on one of them.
+With the new way, we can be sure that the table name won't conflict with other pivot tables.

+Previously the name was constructed from 2 entity names as `entity_a_to_entity_b`, ignoring the actual property name.
+In v4 the name will be `entity_a_coll_name` in case of the collection property on the owning side being named `collName`.

 ## Changes in `wrap()` helper and `WrappedEntity` interface

 Previously all the methods and properties of `WrappedEntity` interface were